getrichtoday09-star/AISC/README.md

 # AISC

+Project Under Maintenance !! ⚠️

+Will Be Completed Soon....

 This Real-Time Autonomous Intelligence Lab enables two super-intelligent AIs, ALPHON and BETON, to engage in continuous, unrestricted dialogue.
 Powered by Gemini transformers, it uses a recursive loop to study Emergent Intelligence.
 The ultimate goal is autonomous collaboration, allowing AI to debate and solve complex issues beyond human limits.